 Beyond the typical kinds of protected activity above, some other things—like taking FMLA leave or discussing working conditions with your coworkers—may be protected activity as well.

 Another critical element that pushes retaliation from the unethical into the illegal is when it is “materially adverse.”
 That generally matters for the federal laws discussed above.
 “Material adversity” means that whatever the employer did to you because of your protected activity is something that would dissuade a reasonable worker from doing whatever you did.
 While an obvious example would be firing you for reporting discrimination, other examples could include demoting you, reprimanding you, lowering your performance evaluation, or taking away your job duties.
 That said, not everything your employer might do to you because of your protected activity is necessarily materially adverse.

 It can absolutely be frightening to report wrongdoing by your employer—especially to your employer.
 That can put a target on your back regardless of whether it is legally protected.
-If you are concerned about that happening, are being retaliated against—or even if you are not sure about those things—you should consult with an employment attorney.
+If you are concerned about that happening, are being retaliated against—or even if you are not sure about those things—you should consult with a Dallas Employment Lawyer.